cidrblock/arista_eos/docs/load_config.md

 function will automatically reload the previous active configuration.
 This feature is enabled by default but can be disabled by setting this value to `False`.

 The default value is `True`

-### eos_clear_config_session

-Once the `load_config` function has completed executing, and (assuming configuration sessions are being used) the configuration session is removed to save memory.
-If you do not want the configuration session removed, set this value to `False`.

-The default value is `True`